 Despite recent advances in the MC method, pricing under the rBergomi model is still computationally expensive.
-To overcome this issue, we design novel, fast option pricers for options whose underlyings follow the rBergomi model, based on i) adaptive sparse grids quadrature (ASGQ), and ii) quasi Monte Carlo (QMC).
+To overcome this issue, we design novel fast option pricers for options whose underlyings follow the rBergomi model, based on i) adaptive sparse grids quadrature (ASGQ), and ii) quasi Monte Carlo (QMC).
 Both techniques are coupled with Brownian bridge construction and Richardson extrapolation.
 To use these two deterministic quadrature techniques (ASGQ and QMC) for our purposes, we solve two main issues that constitute the two stages of our newly designed method.
-In the first stage, we smoothen the integrand by using the conditional expectation tools, as was proposed in [41] in the context of Markovian stochastic volatility models, and in [8] in the context of basket options.
+In the first stage, we smoothen the integrand by using the conditional expectation, as was proposed in [34] in the context of Markovian stochastic volatility models, and in [7] in the context of basket options.
 In a second stage, we apply the deterministic quadrature method, to solve the integration problem.
-At this stage, we apply two hierarchical representations, before using the ASGQ or QMC method, to overcome the issue of facing a high-dimensional integrand due to the discretization scheme used for simulating the rBergomi dynamics.
-Given that ASGQ and QMC benefit from anisotropy, the first representation consists in applying a hierarchical path generation method, based on a Brownian bridge construction, with the aim of reducing the effective dimension.
-The second technique consists in applying Richardson extrapolation to reduce the bias (weak error), which, in turn, reduces the number of time steps needed in the coarsest level to achieve a certain error tolerance and consequently the maximum number of dimensions needed for the integration problem.
-We emphasize that we are interested in the pre-asymptotic regime (corresponding to a small number of time steps), and that the use of Richardson extrapolation is justified by conjectures 3.1 and 4.6, and our observed experimental results in that regime, which suggest, in particular, that we have convergence of order one for the weak error and that the pre-asymptotic regime is enough to achieve sufficiently accurate estimates for the option prices.
-Furthermore, we stress that no proper weak error analysis has been performed in the rough volatility context, which proves to be subtle, due to the absence of a Markovian structure.
-We also believe that we are the first to claim that both hybrid and exact schemes have a weak error of order one, which is justified at least numerically.
+In this stage, we apply two hierarchical representations before using the ASGQ or QMC method, to overcome the issue of facing a high-dimensional integrand due to the discretization scheme used for simulating the rBergomi dynamics.
+Given that ASGQ and QMC benefit from anisotropy, the first representation consists of applying a hierarchical path generation method, based on Brownian bridge (Bb) construction, with the aim of reducing the effective dimension.
+The second technique consists of applying Richardson extrapolation to reduce the bias, which in turn reduces the number of time steps needed in the coarsest level to achieve a certain error tolerance and consequently the maximum number of dimensions needed for the integration problem.
+We emphasize that we are interested in the pre-asymptotic regime (corresponding to a small number of time steps), and the use of Richardson extrapolation is justified by conjecture 3.1 and our observed experimental results in that regime, which suggest, in particular, that we have convergence of order one for the weak error and that the pre-asymptotic regime is enough to achieve sufficiently accurate estimates for the option prices.
+Furthermore, we emphasize that no proper weak error analysis has been performed in the rough volatility context.

-To the best of our knowledge, we are also the first to propose (and design) a pricing method, in the context of rough volatility models, one that is based on deterministic quadrature methods.
-As illustrated by our numerical experiments for different parameter constellations, our proposed methods appear to be competitive to the MC approach, which is the only prevalent method in this context.
-Assuming one targets price estimates with a sufficiently small relative error tolerance, our proposed methods demonstrate substantial computational gains over the standard MC method, even for very small values of H. However, we do not claim that these gains will hold in the asymptotic regime, which requires a higher accuracy.
+Our first contribution is that we design a novel alternative approach based on a deterministic quadrature, in contrast to the aforementioned studies such as [28].
+Given that the only prevalent option in this context is to use different variants of the MC method, our work opens a new research direction in this field, i.e., to investigate the performance of methods other than MC for pricing and calibrating under the rBergomi model.
+Our second contribution is that we reduce the computational cost through bias reduction by using Richardson extrapolation.
+Finally, assuming one targets price estimates with a sufficiently small relative error tolerance, our proposed method demonstrates substantial computational gains over the standard MC method, even for very small values of H. We show these gains through our numerical experiments for different parameter constellations.
+However, we do not claim that these gains will hold in the asymptotic regime, which requires higher accuracy.
 Furthermore, in this work, we limit ourselves to comparing our novel proposed methods against the standard MC.
-A more systematic comparison with the variant of MC proposed in [35] is left for future research.
+A more systematic comparison with the variant of MC proposed in [28] is left for future research.